PUSHKIN'S POEMS

 Then suddenly a hovel appears

-In the trees, around it all is bare,
+In the midst of trees, around all is bare,

 But the window sends abroad a glow,